Clea (group): After Clea

 Chloe Morgan is currently living in Vancouver, Canada.
-Following the release of her debut solo EP, Piano Forté, Morgan began writing and recording in LA where she has been recognized by some of the greats in the industry such as the family of legend Chaka Khan, The McCrarys, Dria and Chris Thornton from The Frontrunnaz.
-Chloe expanded her skills, where she trained in the UK as a DJ, working the club circuits in Essex and London and was part of DJ's world famous team Hillsong London at the start of her DJ career.
+Following the release of her debut solo EP, Piano Forté, Morgan began writing and recording in LA.
+She continues to release music, most recently in 2024, and also works as a DJ.

-After moving back to Vancouver, Chloe has become a very successful and most sought after DJ in the city.
-Recently Chloe has released multiple singles and an EP entitled "Chloé" releasing on October 20, 2023.
-She is currently being developed musically by The Frontrunnaz (production team and label) and is writing and recording music in Houston, Texas.
-Her next project will be releasing at the start of 2024.

 Aimee Kearsley, who now resides in London, has continued working in music as a songwriter since leaving the group.
 In 2011 she joined girlband Fanfair.
 Performing initially at rugby union games across the UK and performing at Twickenham Stadium, they went on to tour the UK and Ireland on The Wanted sell-out arena tour "The Code".
 The band was represented by 84 World, Dan Parker (formerly of Syco Entertainment).
 The band became brand ambassadors for Collection Makeup, releasing a single called "Mission" as part of a Collection TV commercial campaign in the UK.
 In 2013 the girls disbanded after failing to secure a record deal.
 Aimee is currently working as a music producer and songwriter in the UK.

-Brown has pursued a different career.
+Brown moved to Manchester and opened a hair salon.

 Beard appeared as a contestant on Paris Hilton's British Best Friend, she made it to the finale and came third.
-She recorded a new solo single, "Vanity"; the video to support the release was directed by Lauren Pushkin, and produced by PMA Digital.
+Under the name Soraya, she recorded a new solo single, "Vanity"; the video to support the release was directed by Lauren Pushkin, and produced by PMA Digital.